Jussie Smollett May Sue, Or Get Sued, Following Exoneration

 — Page Six (@PageSix) March 27, 2019

-On Tuesday, the charges were suddenly dropped, for reasons that remain somewhat mysterious.
+On Tuesday, the charges were suddenly dropped for reasons that remain somewhat mysterious.
 Smollett, speaking to the press after leaving court Tuesday, reiterated that he had been “truthful and consistent” throughout the entire process, per The Inquisitr.

 Jussie Smollett’s attorney speaks with @GStephanopoulos about whether or not the “Empire” star will sue. https://t.co/BHjpbroTWb pic.twitter.com/r0vyYZ0BUN